-Affinity groups help make the University of Minnesota a more welcoming and inclusive place to work and learn.
+Faculty/Staff Associations help make the University of Minnesota a more welcoming and inclusive place to work and learn.
 Connect with the groups below through the OED website to find out how you can join their mailing lists, learn about their upcoming events, programs, and meetings, and get involved.

 - Asian American Pacific Islander Desi (AAPID) Staff & Faculty Association